ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 ## Appendix A: Other Relevant Typing Rules

-Below are the typing rules for functions and a typing rule that uses convertibility to coerce a term to a another type.
+Below are the typing rules for dependent functions and pairs, and a typing rule that uses convertibility to coerce a term to a another type.
+We omit the type annotation on the pair introductory form when clear from context.
 We assume that `Type` is well-behaved and causes no problems with consistency.
 Convertibility (`≈`) is defined to be the reflexive, symmetric, compatible closure of multi-step reduction (`⊳`) and whatever other uniqueness rules that are defined throughout.